bmaland/spaceswarm/README.md

 ## Mac OS X

-The easyest way for now is to install Python from http://www.python.org/ftp/python/2.6.6/python-2.6.6-macosx10.3.dmg and Pygame from http://pygame.org/ftp/pygame-1.9.1release-py2.6-macosx10.5.zip
+The easiest way for now is to install Python from http://www.python.org/ftp/python/2.6.6/python-2.6.6-macosx10.3.dmg and Pygame from http://pygame.org/ftp/pygame-1.9.1release-py2.6-macosx10.5.zip